daniel-saezv/Aspire.RabbitDemo/README.md

 The frontend is defined in the `Aspire.RabbitDemo.Consumer.Web` project.
 It consumes RabbitMQ events and displays the weather data in a table.

-### .NET Aspire App Template
+### .NET Aspire App Host

-This project is based on the .NET Aspire App template from Microsoft, which provides a structured approach to building distributed applications with .NET.
+The app host is defined in the `Aspire.RabbitDemo.AppHost` project.
+It uses the .NET Aspire framework to configure and run the distributed application.
+The app host sets up the RabbitMQ container with the management plugin, the ASP.NET Core Web API, and the Blazor Web frontend.
+It ensures that the services are started in the correct order and that the necessary dependencies are available.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.